-the U.S. or Canada, call 1 (215) 521-1344.
-Please follow anada at 1 (866) 860-0367 on a touch-tone phone.
-If outside v the simple instructions.
-You will be required to provide the unique control number printed below.
-R Vote by Internet-Please access https://www.proxyvotenow.com/fsc and follow the simple instructions.
-Please note you must type an "s" after http.
-You will be required to provide the unique control number printed below.
-CONTROL NUMBER: You may vote by telephone or Internet 24 hours a day, 7 days a week.
-Your telephone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you had marked, signed and returned a proxy card.
-0 R over the Internet, please complete, sign, date and return the r mail to: Fifth Street Finance Corp, c/o Innisfree M&A 10150-5155. ☐ TO VOTE BY MAIL, PLEASE DETACH PROXY CARD HERE AND SIGN , DATE AND RETURN IN THE POSTAGE-PAID ENVELOPE PROVIDED [ Please mark your vote as in this example The Board of Directors recommends you vote "FOR" all the nominees listed in Proposal 1 and "FOR" Proposal 2.
+3. Vote by Mail-If you do not wish to vote by telephone or over the Internet, please complete, sign, date and return the proxy card in the postage-paid envelope provided, or mail to: Fifth Street Finance Corp, c/o Innisfree M&A Incorporated, FDR Station, P.O.
+Box 5155, New York, NY 10150-5155.

+▼ TO VOTE BY MAIL, PLEASE DETACH WHITE PROXY CARD HERE AND SIGN, DATE AND RETURN IN THE POSTAGE-PAID ENVELOPE PROVIDED ▼

+Please mark your vote as in this example The Board of Directors recommends you vote "FOR" all the nor ninees listed in Proposal 1 and "FOR" Proposal 2.
 Proposal 1 To elect the directors of the Company to hold office until the Company's 2019 Annual Meeting of Stockholders or until their successors are duly elected and qualified.
-Nominees: (01) Richard P. Dutkiewicz; (02) Todd G. Owens; (03) Douglas F. Ray Proposal 2 To ratify the appointment of PricewaterhouseCoopers LLP as the Company's Independent Registered Public Accountants for the fiscal year ending September 2016.
-FOR ALL WITHHOLD ALL FOR ALL EXCEPT (INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "For All Except" box above and write the name of nominee(s) on the line provided below).
-To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
-Date: Title(s) L NOTE: Please sign exactly as your name(s) appear(s) hereon.
+Nominees: (01) Richard P. Dutkiewicz; (02) Todd G. Owens; (03) Douglas F. Ray FORALL FOR ALL EXCEPT Image: Company of the company Proposal 2To ratify theFORAGAINSTABSTAINappointment ofImage: Image: Im Date: (Signature) L Title(s) NOTE: Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, trustee or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

 YOUR VOTE IS IMPORTANT!

-PLEASE VOTETODAY.
+PLEASE VOTE TODAY.

 SEE REVERSE SIDE FOR THREE EASY WAYS TO VOTE.

-☐TO VOTE BY MAIL, PLEASE DETACH PROXY CARD HERE AND SIGN, DATE AND RETURN IN THE POSTAGE-PAID ENVELOPE PROVIDED☐
+▼ TO VOTE BY MAIL, PLEASE DETACH WHITE PROXY CARD HERE AND SIGN, DATE AND RETURN IN THE POSTAGE-PAID ENVELOPE PROVIDED ▼ □